telerik/blazor-docs/components/breadcrumb/data-binding.md

 * `Text` - the text that will be shown on the item.
-* `Title` - the text that will be added to the `title` attribute of the html element
+* `Title` - the text that will be added to the `title` attribute of the html element.
 * `ImageUrl` / `Icon` / `IconClass`  - the URL to a raster image, the [Telerik icon]({%slug general-information/font-icons%}), or a class for a custom font icon that will be rendered in the item.
 They have the listed order of precedence in case more than one is present in the data (that is, an `ImageUrl` will have the highest importance).
+Read more in the [Icons article]({%slug breadcrumb-icons%}).
 * `Url` - the view the item will navigate to by generating a link.
 * `Disabled` -  you can disable items by setting this field to `true`.
 Such items will keep rendering but will not be clickable.
+* `Class` - the CSS class that will be rendered on the main wrapping container of the item.
+You can use it to apply the desired styles to the separate Breadcrumb items.

 ## Data Bindings